Bibi2424/PRoMo/README.md

 			The different components must be build with Laser cutting and 3D printing (from low cost websites).

-- Electronics : Create a main board based on a dsPIC33F microcontroller and several shields to interface with many components like motors, sensors, actuators, RF transmitters...
+- Electronics : Create a main board based on a STM32F4 microcontroller and several shields to interface with many components like motors, sensors, actuators, RF transmitters...

-- Embedded software : Propose a basic template for the microcontroller and many librairies to easily control the robot.
+- Firmware : This can go two ways:
+	- Provide a sets of high level librairies for controlling a sets of sensors and actuators and example projects,
+	- Give the code as is but with a performant way of interfacing with it (serial communication)

-- Documentation : All the information to understand the project will be there, with some tutorials.
+- Documentation : All the informations to understand the project will be there, with some tutorials.

 The aim of this projects is to propose some basics to start mobile robotic for the beginners